andervies/DSA/README.md

 # DSA
-Data structures and algorithms in python
+Practicing Data structures and algorithms solutions in python